Flagpersons Safety Training

 Controlling traffic through work areas is one of the most important and dangerous operations in heavy construction.
 The primary objectives of the program are to train flagpersons to provide safe passage of traffic through and around work areas and to minimize confusion by bringing standard flagging procedures to provincial highways.
-This course is a designed for novice construction work zone flagpersons in both one- and two-person flagging operations.
+This course is designed for novice construction work-zone flagpersons in both one- and two-person flagging operations.
 Experienced flagpersons attend this course as a refresher.
 All attendees receive a certificate of course completion.

 The project’s outcomes will be shared with other workplaces, key user groups, potential audiences and practitioners in the occupational health and safety community through partnerships with associations, industry, education and training committees etc. These include: